NehalD99/Surgery_upenn/README.md

    Run make_data.py - to create masks, categories and images in the npy Run makeAnnotate.py - to create the annotations and images folder required to create the json

-   in the shapes_to_coco.py file under examples/shapes/ in pycococreator repo modify the categories as needed.
+   in the shapes_to_coco.py file under examples/shapes/ in pycococreator repo modify the categories as needed (tococo.py is an example of that)

    Run this file by giving appropriate paths.